 For your gel:

 - Add ethidium bromide (EtBr) to your gel before pouring it.
-EtBr binds to the DNA and allows you to visualize the DNA under ultraviolet (UV) light, and adding it to your gel will save time!
+EtBr binds to the DNA and allows you to visualize the DNA under ultraviolet (UV) light.

 - Always run a ladder.
 Ladders allow you to interpret the bands that you get in your sample lanes.
 Choose your ladder based on the expected band sizes.